 Healthcare is a sector with incredible opportunities.
 Seamless MD was co-founded by Joshua Liu, a med student from University of Toronto, Philip Chen, an engineering science student from University of Toronto and Willie Kwok, a computer science student from UBC.

 Seamless MD is a mobile platform that reduces hospital readmissions by monitoring and advising post-operative patients.
 Patients leave the hospital with an application they can load onto any mobile device.
 It reminds them to track early signs of complications and submit photos.
 Data is analyzed using a system designed by medical experts, which flags concerning symptoms and immediately notifies the patient and/or the hospital with a recommended next step.
-Seamless MD is currently piloting at various hospitals and health networks, including Baylor College of Medicine, a top 20 U.S. medical centre.
+Seamless MD is currently piloting at various hospitals and health networks.
 They are solving a $27 billion problem.Meet another Venture ▸

 Blynk has been described as Tinder for fashion.
 Launched in 2014 by Jaclyn Ling, a finance and entrepreneurship student from McGill and Shums Kassam, an engineering student from University of Toronto, Blynk was created partly out of Jaclyn’s love of fashion and partly from their desire to help the less fashionable.